hilverd/glossary-page-template/README.md

 ## Known Limitations

 * The integrated editor UI is meant to be run and used by a single local user only.
 It is not designed to be exposed to untrusted users.
-* In its current state this project is not very suitable for glossaries of more than 500 items.
-At the moment everything is stored in a single HTML file, and above around 500 items the DOM is arguably too large, the page takes up too much memory in the browser, and performance degrades overall.
-The number 500 is a rule of thumb — on older devices even that might already be too much.
-I'm planning to address this.
+* In its current state this project is not very suitable for glossaries of more than (say) 500 items.
+At the moment everything is stored in a single HTML file, and the DOM size and browser memory usage grows as the number of items does.
+(I'm planning to address this.)

 ## License